Logiqx/gps-details/docs/devices/motion/fix/README.md

 It should be relatively easy to implement "on fix" logging in the Motion, ESP-GPS and any other speed sailing devices using u-blox chipsets.
 The "on fix" behavior can perhaps be made user configurable if desired, but ensuring the default setting is "on fix" and not "always".

 Implementing "fix > 0" will result in files that do not have the potential to cause confusion.
-The absence of any data at a specific point in time will simply indicate that there was no fix, rather than reporting phantom speeds after a crash or general loss of signal.
+The absence of any data at a specific point in time will simply indicate that there was no fix, rather than reporting phantom speeds when all of the GNSS signals are lost.